Definition of Stroke and TIA

 ### Distinguishing Features between Brain Stroke and Hemorrhage

-- **Onset of symptoms**: Hemorrhage often presents with a sudden, severe headache, whereas ischemic stroke symptoms may develop more gradually.
+It is important to differentiate between brain hemorrhage and ischemic stroke, as the management and prognosis can differ significantly.- **Onset of symptoms**: Hemorrhage often presents with a sudden, severe headache, whereas ischemic stroke symptoms may develop more gradually.

 - **Level of consciousness**: Patients with brain hemorrhage are more likely to present with a decreased level of consciousness or altered mental status, compared to those with ischemic stroke.